 - Someone with skin type V would probably need around 15 minutes in summer and 30 minutes in winter.

-- At noon in Boston during summer, an individual with skin type III would probably need about 1 hour of exposure to the sun to make 1000 IU of D.
+- At noon in Boston during summer, an individual with skin type III would probably need about 1 hour of exposure to the sun to make 10,000 IU of vitamin D.

 - Someone with skin type V would probably need about 2 hours of exposure.

 - During the winter months in Boston, it’s not possible for anyone to make vitamin D from the sun, no matter their skin type.